pvanliefland/pierre-docs/admin/installation.rst

 5. Configure Assetic
 --------------------

 SnowcapAdminBundle uses assetic in order to speed up the display of the admin pages.
 You must add SnowcapAdminBundle to the list of configured assetic bundles.
-Additionally, the lessphp and cssrewrite filters must be enabled for the AdminBundle to work.
+Additionally, cssrewrite filter must be enabled for the AdminBundle to work.

 .. code-block:: yaml